collinoc/ult/README.md

 # Ult
-Designed to be powerful and modern.
+Designed to be fast and modern.